ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Below we list and define the components of each layer.
 The detailed requirements for each component will be discussed in later sections of this document.

-* **BPI Abstraction layer** is comprised of
+* **BPI Abstraction layer**
     * **API Gateway**: An API gateway which exposes all required functionality to the counterparties to an agreement and enforces all necessary authentication and authorization of API calls as well as properly directs the API calls within the Baseline Protocol Stack
     * **Application**: The application logic which manages the pre-processing and routing of all API requests, as well as the enforcement of authentication and authoorization protocols and rules.
-* **Middleware Layer** is comprised of:
+* **Middleware Layer**
     * **Workflows**: A Business Process Management engine that allows for the definition, management and instantiation of workflows and worksteps and associated buiness rules and data based on (commercial) agreements between counterparties
     * **Identity/Accounts/Workgroups**: A capability that allows for the identification and management of counterparties and their delegates as well as members of workflows and worksteps organizaed in workgroups which are derived from the counterparties to an agreement.
     * **Messaging**: A mesaging capability that allows the exchange of secure and privacy-preserving messages between counterparties to an agreement to communicate and coordinate agreement on proposed (commercial) state changes.
-* **Processing Layer** is comprised of
+* **Processing Layer**
     * **Transaction Pool**: one or more transaction pools which hold, properly sequence, preprocess and batch for processing by the Virtual State Machine all requested state change transactions of a BPI.
-    * **Virtual State Machine**: one or more Virtual State Machines which deterministiaclly processes and finalizes in a privacy-preserving, cryptographically verifiable manner all state change request transactions.
+    * **Virtual State Machine**: one or more Virtual State Machines which deterministically processes and finalizes in a privacy-preserving, cryptographically verifiable manner all state change request transactions.
     * **Storage**: A storage system for the cryptographically linked current and historical state of all (commercial) agreements in a BPI.
-* **DLT Abstraction Layer** is comprised of
+* **DLT Abstraction Layer**
     * **API Gateway**: An API gateway which enables accessing all required BPI functions implemented on one or more DLTs, and properly directs the requests within the DLT Abstraction layer to the proper DLT API application logic
-    * **Application**: The DLT API application logic which manages the pre-processing, as well as the proper usage of the underlying DLT and BPI authentication and authorization protocols and rules.
+    * **Application**: The DLT API application logic which manages the pre-processing, as well as the proper usage of the underlying DLT and BPI authentication and authorization.
 *  **DLT Layer** is comprised of
     * Messaging: A mesaging capability that allows the exchange of messages between DLT nodes that comprise either received transactions or a new proposed DLT state.
-    * Transaction Pool: A transaction pool holds, properly sequences, preprocesses and batches for processing by the DLT Virtual State Machine all submitted DLT transactions.
+    * Transaction Pool: A transaction pool holds, properly sequences, pre-processes and batches for processing by the DLT Virtual State Machine all submitted DLT transactions.
-    * Virtual State Machine: A Virtual State Machine deterministiaclly processes in a cryptographically verifiable manner all submitted transactions for DLT state changes.
+    * Virtual State Machine: A Virtual State Machine deterministically cally processes in a cryptographically verifiable manner all submitted transactions for DLT state changes.
-    * Storage: A storage system for the cryptographically linked current and historical state of all DLT state objects.
+    * Storage: A storage system for the cryptographically linked current and historical state of all DLT State Objects.

 # 3 API and Data Model